o-in25/Hat-Trick-Server/README.md

-<h1>MySportsFeeds API</h1>
+<h1>Hat Trick Server</h1>
-Uses the MySportsFeeds API to gather sports statistics about professional athletes.
+The Hat Trick server is the content server for the (soon-to-be) Hat Trick sports statistics application.
+This application is both a reqrite and an upgrade to the SportsStats application.
+Hat Trick the MySportsFeeds API to gather sports statistics about professional athletes.
 The server uses MySportsFeeds's RESTful API architecture to deliver content such as a player's free throw percentage, where a player played college ball, and more.
 <p align="center">
   <img / src="https://pbs.twimg.com/profile_images/779390458892001280/aFHAsc24_400x400.jpg">
 </p>